Setono/SyliusFacebookPlugin/UPGRADE.md

     ```

 1. Add `bin/console setono:sylius-facebook:send-pixel-events`
+   command call to your CRON (hourly or more frequently)

+1. Add `bin/console setono:sylius-facebook:cleanup`
-   command call to your CRON
+   command call to your CRON (daily or less frequent)